-Enforcement action was undertaken by the Commission against a large-scale wood processing operation functioning illegally, the construction of sheds without permits, and other infractions.
-A total of 114 zoning permits were issued during the year, six of which were for new dwellings and 27 were for electric generators.
+Enforcement action was undertaken by the Commission against large-scale wood processing operations functioning illegally, illegal home businesses, and other minor infractions.
+A total of 90 zoning permits were issued during the year, four of which were for new dwellings and 21 were for electric generators.

-Regular Meetings of the Commission are typically scheduled for the second and fourth Mondays of each month, at 7:00PM, with public hearings usually commencing at 7:30PM, and are usually held at the Town Hall Conference Room, unless otherwise noted.
-During this fiscal year the Commission held 23 regular meetings and 9 special meetings.
-Inquiries on development questions may be directed to the Commission staff on any weekday during regular hours at the Town Hall.
+Regular Meetings of the Commission were typically scheduled for the second and fourth Mondays of each month, at 7:00PM, with public hearings usually commencing at 7:30PM, unless noted differently.
+The meetings were usually held at the Town Hall Conference Room, unless otherwise noted.
+During this fiscal year the Commission held 15 regular meetings and 10 special meetings.
+Inquiries on development questions were generally directed to the Commission staff on weekdays during regular hours at the Town Hall.

 The Planning and Zoning Commission is composed of five regular members appointed to offset five-year terms by the Board of Selectmen.
-Three alternate members, typically appointed to three-year terms, attend all meetings and complement the Commission membership whenever vacancies or absences occur.
+Three alternate members appointed to three-year terms, attend meetings and complement the Commission membership whenever vacancies or absences occur.